kelvin-fan/business-similarity-matrix/README.md

 ## Motivation

 Standard industry classification systems (SIC, GICS) assign companies to coarse discrete categories, hence losing the nuance of how businesses actually overlap.
 Two companies can share a SIC code but barely compete, or span multiple industries entirely.
-This tool generated continuous similarity scores based on the semantic content of each company's actual business model.
+This tool generates continuous similarity scores based on the semantic content of each company's actual business model.

 ## How It Works